cajcrook/makersbnb/README.md

 # MakersBnB Python Project
+Work in progress.

-This repo contains our Python project, MakersBnb.
+This repo contains our group project - MakersBnb.
-Alongside Python we used Flask and Pytest.
+It is a simple replica of a popular holiday rental website buildt using Python, Flask and Pytest.

+Current functionality:
+- Add user details.
+- Add properties.
+- Search property by date.
+- Request/ Approve reservations.

+Currently scope of update:
+- Update CSS structure to be more uniform across pages.
+- Improve UI.
+- Improve navigation buttons across app.
+- Review password validation.
+- Automate currency selection.
+- Update booking process.

 ## Setup